SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/using-the-searchengine-class-blog-post.md

 * OperatorOracleLeftJoin
 * OperatorIsNot

-The fourth and fifth variables are used when you have more than one `.addCriteria` call, and is used to control how  you wrap the parentheses and AND/OR between each criterion.
+The fourth and fifth variables are used when you have more than one `.addCriteria` call and are used to control how you wrap the parentheses and AND/OR between each criterion.
 The **fourth operator** can be either `OperatorAnd`, `OperatorOr`, `OperatorNotAnd`, or `OperatorNotOr`.

 One neat feature with the SearchEngine is the so-called [dot-syntax][3].
 It refers to the fact that we can use dots to join tables.
-Here is an example where we search for all contacts with a given category, and use the dot-syntax to display the full name of the Our Contact.
+Here is an example where we search for all contacts with a given category and use the dot-syntax to display the full name of the Our Contact.

 ![x][img3]